MicroRally/MR-Adapter-1/README.md

 - PNP - Pick and Place files for automated assembly.
 - PANEL_PCB - PDF of panel drawing.
 Panel is for cheaper mass production.
 - PANEL_GERBERS - Files that you send to PCB manufacturer, to produce bunch of boards as a single board with V-CUTs.

+## To Do
+[] Create detail description of use cases and BOM options for each adapter [] Make more helper boards :D